 - One of our partners represented several public pension funds in a suit against the top executives of UnitedHealth concerning their unlawful backdating of company stock options.
 This case resulted in a recovery of $920 million from the assets of the individual defendants and those executives were forced to leave the company.
 Also, the company agreed to implement a wide-ranging corporate governance program to help prevent future wrongdoing.

-- In England, we represent a number of large institutional investors, including Prudential, Legal & General, and Aviva, against Royal Bank of Scotland (“RBS”) in a securities action brought under the Financial Services and Markets Act (England's primary securities act).
+- In England, we represented a number of large institutional investors, including Prudential, Legal & General, and Aviva, against Royal Bank of Scotland (“RBS”) in a securities action brought under the Financial Services and Markets Act (England's primary securities act).
 The suit alleges that RBS issued a materially misleading prospectus related to its 2008 Rights Issue by misrepresenting the underlying strength of the bank.
-The case was successfully settled in December 2016.
+The case was successfully settled.

-- We are Court-appointed co-lead counsel for a class of investors in an action related to alleged manipulation of the benchmark price for gold known as the “London Gold Fix.”
-This massive class action pending in the Southern District of New York is brought against a group of banks for their involvement in manipulating the gold benchmark market.
-Defendant Deutsche Bank has already settled the allegations against it.
-Remaining defendants include The Bank of Nova Scotia, Barclays Bank plc, HSBC Bank plc, Société Générale SA, UBS AG, UBS Securities LLC, and The London Gold Market Fixing Limited.
+- We are co-lead counsel for a class of investors, including numerous pension funds, related to alleged manipulation of the benchmark price for gold known as the “London Gold Fix.”
+This massive class action pending in the Southern District of New York is brought against a group of banks for their involvement in manipulating the gold market.
+The case resulted in $152 million in settlements.

 - One of our partners represented two prominent S. pension funds in a securities action against Wachovia concerning preferred securities and bonds issued by the bank.
 This case resulted in a recovery of $627 million for investors.